carlson-work-Reno-Divorce-Attorney

 Supplemental Nutrition Assistance Program (SNAP) or Food Stamps

-Compensation received from a personal injury claim may be considered income for SNAP eligibility purposes.
+Compensation received from personal injury claim is income.
+For this reason, it could impact your SNAP eligibility.
 It is crucial to report the compensation to the appropriate agency overseeing SNAP to ensure compliance and prevent any potential issues.

 Medicaid